 To turn on smart invert, go to Settings > General > Accessibility > Display Accommodations > Invert Colors > Smart Invert.

-It’s not perfect, but until Apple releases a real dark mode option for iOS it will have to do!
+It’s not perfect, but until you update to iOS13 or iPadOS, a real dark mode option for older iOS versions is this workaround, and it will have to do!
 Sorry folks!

 P.S.
 If you haven’t tried an app which already supports a true dark theme, you’re missing out.